stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 * Adding all of the leadership team as members on each objective and key result card - you won't need to do this later, but for this first OKR period it is important
 * Keeping the security level on each to the lowest level, where you're able to do so

 Each objective and key result card will then be powered by the 6 elements of collaboration in #stratapp.

 This may involve adding employees who are outside of the leadership team, but as mentioned above, you can collaborate effectively without yet needing to publish the OKR module outside of the leadership team.
 This is another real-world attribute of #stratapp.

 ## implementing OKRs - progressive rollouts

 The trick here is _not_ to announce you are "_rolling out OKRs_", as that tends to create a mixed reaction from employees.
-Most people who are new to OKRs misunderstand the OKR methodology and why it is so brilliant - for the organization and for them.
+Most people who are new to OKRs misunderstand the methodology and why it is so brilliant - for the organization and for them.

 Instead, we recommend you go for an approach that is less threatening and more aspirational, something like this:

-_the leadership team have recently been collaborating in one digital workspace for strategy + execution + collaboration, and now we want to progressively open that up to the whole company, so we can evolve ideas, planning, strategy and execution together_
+_the leadership team have recently been collaborating in one digital workspace for strategy + execution + collaboration, and now we want to progressively open that up to the whole company, so we can evolve ideas, planning, strategy formation and strategy execution together_

 As you're adding employees at each stage of the rollout, you may decide to share these two presentations: [engaging people](https://bit.ly/stratapp-engaging-people "engaging people") and [the leadership cycle](https://bit.ly/stratapp-the-leadership-cycle "the leadership cycle").

 ### step #6 - cascade _one digital workspace_

-We recommend cascading your rollout of this _one digital workspace_ in 5 stages:
+We recommend cascading your rollout of the _one digital workspace_ in 5 stages:

-* rollout stage 1 - leadership team - top 10 to 15 (fewer for small companies)
+* rollout stage 1 - leadership team - top 10 to 15 people (fewer for small companies)
 * rollout stage 2 - expand to 25 (including the leadership team)
 * rollout stage 3 - expand to 50
-* rollout stage 4 - expand to 100
+* rollout stage 4 - expand to 250
 * rollout stage 5 - org-wide

 We recommend you allow 2 to 3 weeks in between each rollout stage.

 This approach solves three aspects:

-1. Leaders get to lead by example - not just at the easy beginning, but all of the way through to successful adoption and having a positive impact on strategy execution
+1. Leaders at each level in the organization get the opportunity to lead by example - not just at the easy beginning, but all of the way through to successful adoption and having a positive impact on strategy execution
-2. Context, collaboration and cadence improves progressively - learn as you go
+2. Context, collaboration and cadence improves progressively - learning as you go
-3. When employees are added, there is "_movement at the station_" - to use an old saying from Australian sheep and cattle farmers - that is, a reason to be there and engage
+3. When employees are added, there is "_movement at the station_" - an old saying from Australian sheep and cattle farmers - that is, a reason to be there and engage

-### step #7 - OKR consultants, skilled in change
+### step #7 - OKR consultants skilled in change

 When it comes to cascading OKRs, most larger companies will hire an OKR coach who has a background in change management consulting.

-If you feel that's the right choice for your organization, we recommend doing that just before rollout stage 3 above.
+If you feel that's the right choice for your organization, we recommend engaging the consultant just before rollout stage 3 (see the 5 rollout stages at step #6 above).

 Stages 1 and 2 beforehand will give you great insight to the challenges you may or may not be facing, and the profile of consultant you need to hire.